Skip to main content

 Deploying and Interacting with Smart Contracts

-In this tutorial, we will walk through the process of deploying a smart contract to the Ethereum network, generating the ABI, and interacting with the smart contract using web3.js version 4.x.
-We will cover the basic concepts of Ethereum, Solidity, and web3.js and provide step-by-step instructions for deploying a simple smart contract to a test network using Ganache.
+In this tutorial, we will walk through the process of deploying a smart contract to a development network, generating the smart contract's ABI and bytecode, and interacting with the smart contract using Web3.js.
+We will cover the basic concepts of Ethereum, the Solidity smart contract programming language, the Hardhat development environment, and Web3.js.

 Overview